 The manufacturer provides a 120-night trial period and a 10-year warranty.

-The soft side of the mattress has more motion transfer than the firm side, making it less viable for couples who prefer a softer mattress.
-Keep in mind that people with scoliosis are better off sleeping on the firmer side.
+- soft side has more motion transfer than firm side, making it less viable for anyone who prefers a softer mattress

 The Leesa Original is an all-foam mattress that supplies medium firm support, plus pressure point relief.

 This bed-in-a-box mattress has a three-layer foam design:

 It’s CertiPUR-US certified, low VOC, and free of off-gassing chemicals.
 It’s breathable and provides airflow, for cool sleeping.